FaridSaa/Persici-Financial-Technologies/README.md

 Testing is handled using the xUnit testing framework, applying the AAA (Arrange-Act-Assert) pattern to ensure clear, maintainable, and reliable test cases.

-by Lead Dontnet Developer Farid Sabet.
+__by Lead .Net Developer Farid Sabet.